-Fly control is important in the prevention of rain rot, pinkeye, vesicular stomatitis and screwworm.
+Fly control is important in the prevention of swine dysentery, TGE (Transmissible Gastroenteritis), greasy pig, and coccidiosis.
 Adult female flies lay eggs in organic matter.
-Prevent eggs from hatching and limit the adult fly population by regularly clearing organic debris such as spilled feed and rotting vegetation.
+Prevent eggs from hatching and limit the adult fly population by regularly clearing organic debris such as spilled feed.
 A comprehensive manure management plan is also imperative to discourage egg laying and controlling adult flies.
 In addition to prevention strategies, the adult fly population can be managed using insecticides.